DhananjayPorwal/Resume/README.md

 ## Career Objective

-To become part of an organization where I would get opportunities to strengthen my knowledge and skills so as to become a responsible professional of the 21st century.
+To join an organization where I would get opportunities which can enable me to be a responsible professional of the 21st century's digital community by strengthening my knowledge and skills.
 I always believe in the process to learn, unlearn and relearn.

 ## Career Summary
-• Strong techno-functional 3.4 years' experience in Business Intelligence-Data Warehousing field in Financial Services-Insurance & Banking Domain.<br />
+• Strong techno-functional 3.4 years' IT industry experience in Business Intelligence-Data Warehousing field in Financial Services-Insurance & Banking Domain.<br />
 • Handling IT Service Management with Incident, Change and Problem management responsibilities.<br />
 • On-the-ball problem-solving, troubleshooting, debugging, and communication skills.<br />
 • Technical expertise on servers of UNIX (AIX), Linux (RHEL), Websphere and Ab Initio product suites as Co>Operating System, Enterprise Meta Environment, Graphical Development Environment, Control Center, Authorization Gateway.<br />